section-engineering-education/engineering-education/content/articles/serverless-applications-in-csharp/index.md

 published: true
 url: /serverless-applications-in-csharp/
 title: Developing Serverless Applications in C#
-description: This article will show you how to develop a serverless application using the C# programming language.
+description: This article will show the reader how to develop a serverless application using the C# programming language.
 author: ephraim-gathoni
 date: 2021-12-24T00:00:00-12:00
 topics: [Languages]